QUBIC VIII: Optical design and performance: Groundshield and forebaffle

-For the absorptive solution we considered the possibility of covering the FB inner surface with 10 mm thick Eccosorb panels, a material with high lossy absorptive properties suitable for microwaves.
+For the absorptive solution we considered the possibility of covering the FB inner surface with 10~mm thick Eccosorb panels, a material with high lossy absorptive properties suitable for microwaves.
 We converged on ECCOSORB\circledR\ HR-10 with an outdoor fabric covering that is suitable for operating in harsh environments\footnote{Emerson \& Cuming, Microwave Products}.
 We assumed the following electrical parameters: an electric permittivity of 3.54, a magnetic permeability of 1 and a loss tangent of 0.057.
-The impact of both types of conical FB on the beam pattern of the central feedhorn at 150 GHz (Fig.~\ref{figbeam150}) is shown in Fig.~\ref{figFB_coating} for the case of a semi-aperture angle of 14 degree and 1 m height.
+The impact of both types of conical FB on the beam pattern of the central feedhorn at 150~GHz (figure~\ref{figbeam150}) is shown in figure~\ref{figFB_coating} for the case of a semi-aperture angle of 14$^{\circ}$ and a height of 1~m.

 The presence of an absorptive inner surface on the FB increases the sidelobe rejection for angles larger than about 25$^{\circ}$ from boresight, compared with the nominal feedhorn beam pattern and the reflective solution.
 We added a flared edge to the entrance aperture of the FB, hereafter called the flare, with the aim of increasing the sidelobe rejection still further.
 Three values for the flare curvature radius, $R$ = 25$\lambda$, 75$\lambda$ and 150$\lambda$ (with $\lambda$ = 2 mm), were considered to check their impact on the final beam pattern.
-The insertion of the flare results in a further reduction of the sidelobes at angles larger than 35$^{\circ}$ from boresight, as shown in Fig.~\ref{figFB_flare}.
+The insertion of the flare results in a further reduction of the sidelobes at angles larger than 35$^{\circ}$ from boresight, as shown in figure~\ref{figFB_flare}.
 The radius of curvature of the flare seems to have a small impact on decrease in sidelobes level.
 This allowed us to choose a flare with the smallest radius of curvature ($R$ = 50~mm), which makes mechanical fabrication easier.

-We evaluated the additional 150 GHz radiative loading on a single detector, due to emission from the Eccosorb sheet on the inner surface of the FB, using the following equation:
+We evaluated the additional 150~GHz radiative loading on a single detector, due to emission from the Eccosorb sheet on the inner surface of the FB, using the following equation: